NicoPANW/Contrail_Cookbook/docs/index.md

-_This Contrail_Cookbook has been written based on a [Tungsten Fabric](https://tungsten.io/) cluster, from early October trunk build and Openstack Queens._
+_This Contrail_Cookbook has been written based on a [Tungsten Fabric](https://tungsten.io/) cluster, from early October 2018 trunk build (post 5.0.1) and Openstack Queens._

 _Screenshots are in PNG format, so a bit heavy and resulting taking some time to load, but best quality._